 The Tourism Industry Aotearoa (TIA) has expressed disappointment with the measure.
 The tourism industry association argues that the price increase could severely damage the country's international competitiveness and could create a significant barrier for travellers wishing to visit the country.
 The International Air Transport Association (IATA) also expresses concerns about the IVL increase.
 The New Zealand aviation market is recovering much more slowly since the covid pandemic compared to the aviation market in countries such as Australia, Canada and the United States.
 The measure is expected to make the country even less attractive to travellers.

 New Zealand Tourism Minister Matt Doocey expects that the tourist tax increase will have little effect on the number of international travellers visiting the country.
-According to the minister, the fee of 100 NZD is still less than 3 per cent of total tourist spending.
+According to the minister, the fee of 100 NZD is still less than three per cent of total tourist spending.
 A higher IVL fee should therefore not deter travellers from visiting New Zealand.